“a founding father of today’s fringe theatre” The Guardian

 We need your support to sustain our work: not only to continue our artistic innovation, but also to provide vital opportunities each year for hundreds of young Londoners at the margins of our society.

-Use these pages to find out how we work with Individuals, Trusts and Foundations and Business to support our work with emerging artists and young people.
+Use these pages to find out how we work with Individuals, Trusts and Business to support our work with emerging artists and young people.
 Find out how you can help too.

 If you are unable to support Ovalhouse directly, why not become one of our Fabulous 50 fundraisers?
-We are looking for individuals and organisations to support our work by organising or taking part in fundraising events.
-So long as what you do is safe and legal then there are no limits to what you can do to raise funds.
-Find out more here!
+We are looking for individuals and organisations to support our work by taking part in, or organising fundraising events.
+Everyone can do something to raise funds.
+You can choose to do almost anything (so long as it is safe and legal).
+And we are also currently looking for people just like you to take part in several exciting new opportunities.
+Find out more about the Fabulous 50!